-During the wheel alignment all settings of track-, camber- and caster values are checked.
+During the wheel alignment, all settings of tracks, camber- and caster values are checked.
 The entire axle geometry of your car is being checked.

-Each vehicle is characterized by certain characteristics and measurements that can be partially modified.
+Each vehicle is characterised by certain characteristics and measurements that can be partially modified.
 The precise track setting is carried out with a special axle measuring device.